 Avoid excessively vigorous or jerky movements affecting the joints and other vital points (marmas).

 Eat nutritious and unctuous food having all the tastes.

 Most importantly exercise should always be in accordance with age, season, and individual needs.

 Modify your exercises based on your personal physical requirements.

-While it is recommended that you include outside activities in your regular workout to insure there is sufficient fresh air, it is advisable to also consider the temperature and weather condition.
+While it is recommended that you include outside activities in your regular workout to ensure there is sufficient fresh air, it is advisable to also consider the temperature and weather condition.
 Fresh air and exposure to nature are balancing.
-In extreme weather conditions, exercise done in a well ventilated room is the best option.
+In extreme weather conditions, exercise done in a well-ventilated room is the best option.